 Bluebells are extremely delicate flowers, so it’s key to stick to the paths rather than trample over them.
 Sadly, this kind of behaviour has been witnessed in the past and has been highlighted recently by Woodland Trust.

-As you can imagine, this area gets very popular during peak season with families and photographers alike, so it’s worth getting there early to avoid the crowds.
-On this particular morning, I bumped into just one couple on a walk.
-It was so peaceful, and the light was simply beautiful.
+As you can imagine, during peak season, this area attracts a lot of families and photographers, so it's advisable to arrive early to avoid the crowds.
+Fortunately, when I visited on this particular morning, I only encountered one couple on a walk.
+The surroundings were very serene, and the light was stunning.

 All images shot with a Fujifilm X-T3 & Fujinon XF 33mm f/1.4 R LM WR Lens.